 Here’s a Youtube Video of my Stay overlooking Pichola Lake and a boat ride across Lake Pichola…

 This is one of the best architectural marvels in the entire Rajasthan.
 Located by the banks of Lake Pichola, the City Palace in Udaipur is certainly one of the top places to visit.
 From Rajasthan tourism’s website to most travel blogs on Udaipur, you will find humble mentions of City Palace, almost everywhere.

 Fateh Sagar Lake is an artificial lake named after Maharana Fateh Singh.
 It is one of the four prominent lakes and one of the best places to visit in Udaipur.
 Again, the best time to visit is either early morning (when the crowd is less) or evening sunset.

-Also known as Monsoon Palace, Sajjangarh Palace in Udaipur is located at a peak Bansdara Mountain as high as about 944 m above the sea level overlooking the famous Pichola Lake.
+Also known as Monsoon Palace, Sajjangarh Palace in Udaipur is located at the peak of Bansdara Mountain as high as about 944 m above sea level overlooking the famous Pichola Lake.
 A little climb to the Palace is worth it for panoramic views of the city.

 Jag Mandir Palace

 Located on the island of Pichola Lake, Jag Mandir Palace offers a beautiful view of the sunset (the best place for sunset in Udaipur).
 The spacious courtyard of the Jag Mandir Palace with black and white marble tiles is a striking feature that you will find in many guidebooks written about the city.
 A visit to the Jag Mandir palace, during your trip, is certainly a no-miss.